du5t/spaceship/spaceship-schema.md

-bounded, autonomous territories. from an engineering standpoint, this simply means that they are a set of autonomously determined recipients and policies for communication. in other words, they are implicit stores of records. you can think of them as generalisations of "channels" in a chat channel.
+bounded, autonomous territories. from an engineering standpoint, this simply means that they are a set of autonomously determined recipients and policies for communication. in other words, they are implicit stores of records. you can think of them as generalisations of "channels" in IRC, or "circles" of googleplus.

 an orbital's boundaries are established through cryptographic measures. by default, records are encrypted with the public keys of, or keys generated from